docarray/docarray/docs/advanced/document-store/redis.md

 ### Search by filter query

 One can search with user-defined query filters using the `.find` method.
-Such queries follow the [Redis' Search Query Syntax](https://redis.io/docs/stack/search/reference/query_syntax/).
+Such queries follow the [Redis Search Query Syntax](https://redis.io/docs/stack/search/reference/query_syntax/).

-Consider you store Documents with a certain tag `price` into Redis and you want to retrieve all Documents with `price`  lower or equal to  some `max_price` value.
+Consider a case where you store Documents with a tag of `price` into Redis and you want to retrieve all Documents with `price` less than or equal to  some `max_price` value.

 You can index such Documents as follows: